 Equity Ratio for Comparison

 In the same industry, we can compare the equity ratio of one company with others.
-It will not be appropriate to compare Equity ratio across sectors.
-Every industry has its own set of standards, and all financial ratios vary with nature, requirements, and practice of the industry.
+It will not be appropriate to compare the equity ratio across sectors.
+Every industry has its own set of standards, and all financial ratios vary with the nature, requirements, and practice of the industry.
 So the same benchmark across the industries may not be workable.

 Preference by Investors & Creditors